JagdeepSingh13/JagdeepSingh13/README.md

 ### About me!
 - 👋 Hi, I’m @JagdeepSingh13
 - 👀 I’m interested in ...
-Backend Development, GOlang, Web3 and Agentic AI
+Backend Development, Java, C++ and Deep Learning
 - 🌱 I’m currently learning ...
-Go and Nodejs
+Java and Deep Learning
 - 💞️ I’m looking to collaborate on ...
 Innovative and Fun projects to learn and build innovative solutions.

 ### Some Stats about me!